-- (1) are contiguous in nature - (2) are developed within a broader master plan constructed at one time or in phases - residential, recreational and other upland transportation facilities.
+- (1) are contiguous in nature - (2) are developed within a broader master plan constructed at one time or in phases - (3) provide for a symbiotic relationship to occur among all uses such that the sum of the mixed-use facility from a real estate or operational perspective is greater than its parts.
+Mixed-use maritime facilities often include cruise, ferry, marina, commercial, residential, recreational and other upland transportation facilities.